 In-Person Help: 10 Astor Place, 4th Floor

 Information Technology Services (ITS) is NYU's central organization for technology-based services, providing a wide variety of IT services and resources to the community, including e-mail, Internet access, printing, and a variety of communication and collaboration resources.
 NYU Home a portal to NYU E-mail, Calendar, and other NYU Google Apps, as well as access to a variety of NYU services, including Albert, Library resources (including BobCat), and many others.
-Students can access these services through their own computers, at the ITS computer labs, or at the College Learning Center.
+Students can access these services through their own computers, at the Student Technology Centers, or at the College Learning Centers.
 Classes and workshops are also available to student who wish to learn more about NYU IT resources; see www.nyu.edu/its/students/.

 70 Washington Square South, 998-2505